EverestWorks/EverTerm/README.md

 Replace [icon.ico] with the icon that matches the file name of [file.py] Replace [file.py] with the python file you wish to compile

-To compile all, run the compileall.bat located in the compile directory, or run the batch file of the python file you want to compile
+To compile all, run the compileall.bat located in the compile directory, or run the batch file of the python file you want to compile.

 This is for Windows only, sorry linux I'll make one for you soon